 Backing up data is necessary for compliance, but mostly it’s an insurance policy for your business.
 The ability to quickly recover business-critical apps and data may mean the difference between a thriving business and a failing one.
-In the event of human error, a hardware failure, cybercrime or another data-loss event, backup and disaster recovery provide safety and security.
+In the event of human error, a hardware failure, cybercrime or another data-loss event, data protection strategies like backup and disaster recovery provide safety and security.
 Best practices outline the 3-2-1 rule of data protection:

 Three copies of data

 With one of those copies in the cloud